South Atlantic and Ohio Railway/Virginia and Southwestern Railroad

 Source: US Geological Survey (USGS), Bristol VA 1:125,000 scale topographic quadrangle (1902)

 When the Carolina, Clinchfield and Ohio (CC&O) had needed to cross Clinch Mountain almost 20 years after the South Atlantic and Ohio (SA&O) Railway, it chose to cut a major tunnel though the sandstone ridge of Clinch Mountain.
 The alternative was to go 10 miles east to Moccasin Gap, the route used by the South Atlantic and Ohio (SA&O) Railway.
 However, the Clinchfield was a north-south line hauling coal to South Carolina.
-It had no reason to go east towards Moccasin Gap because, unlike the the South Atlantic and Ohio (SA&O) Railway, it had no need to connect to the Norfolk and Western Railroad at Bristol.
+It had no reason to go east towards Moccasin Gap because, unlike the South Atlantic and Ohio (SA&O) Railway, it had no need to connect to the Norfolk and Western Railroad at Bristol.

 The Southern Railway abandoned the Bristol-Big Stone Gap line in 1972.
 That led to an effort to create the Lonesome Pine Special Trail, named after a passenger train that once steamed between Bristol and Cincinnati.